 STEP 6: Postproduction

-Once I import my shots into Photoshop, I first open it in the camera RAW format and use the following workflow:
+Once I import my shots into Photoshop, I open them in the RAW format and use the following workflow:

 - Adjust exposure.
-My shots are often quite dark due to the high shutter speed, low ISO and small aperture.
-So the first thing I have to do is increase the exposure (sometimes by nearly 4 stops).
+Don’t be surprised that the raw, unprocessed images may look quite dark.
+That is due to the high shutter speed, low ISO and small aperture.
+So the first thing I have to do is increase the exposure (sometimes by nearly 4 stops)

 - Tweak sharpness and luminance to reduce noise